 NRS 65.020 Action not to abate by death of any party after verdict.

 NRS 65.030 Intervention: Right to intervene; procedure; determination and costs; exception.

 NRS 65.040 Indigent litigants: Waiver of costs and official fees.

-1. If the infant, insane or incompetent person be plaintiff, the appointment must be made before the summons is issued, upon the application of the infant, if the infant be of the age of 14 years; if under that age, or if insane or incompetent, upon the application of a relative or friend.
+1. If the infant, insane or incapacitated person be plaintiff, the appointment must be made before the summons is issued, upon the application of the infant, if the infant be of the age of 14 years; if under that age, or if insane or incapacitated, upon the application of a relative or friend.

 [Part 1911 CPA § 784; RL § 5726; NCL § 9273]

 NRS 65.020 Action not to abate by death of any party after verdict.
 After verdict shall have been rendered in any action for a wrong, such action shall not abate by the death of any party, but the case shall proceed thereafter in the same manner as in cases where the cause of action now survives by law.

 [Part 1911 CPA § 62; RL § 5004; NCL § 8561]

 1. Except as otherwise provided in subsection 2:

 (a) Before the trial, any person may intervene in an action or proceeding, who has an interest in the matter in litigation, in the success of either of the parties, or an interest against both.